Occupational Therapy Schools in the Reno Area

 Source: *NCES College Navigator.

 There are other school options available for aspiring students seeking a career in the field of occupational therapy.
-San Jose State University, located about 247 miles from Reno, NV, offers a Master of Science in Occupational Therapy as well as a post-professional, online master's program.
+San Jose State University, located about 247 miles from Reno, NV, offers a Master of Science in Occupational Therapy as well as an undergraduate Pre-Occupational Therapy degree.
 Touro University is the only college in Nevada to offer a graduate program in occupational therapy.
 It offers a Master of Science in Occupational Therapy (MSOT) program at its Henderson, NV, campus, which is about 462 miles from Reno.
-The College of Southern Nevada (CSN) also offers an Associate of Applied Science in occupational therapy assisting at its Charleston campus in Las Vegas, which is about 445 miles from Reno.